suffolklibraries/lgc/content/collections/events/fathers-day-model-railway-show.md

     content:
       -
         type: text
         text: 'The Long Shop Museum is putting on a big engineering show on Sunday 19 June.
-There’ll be model railways, live steam engines and models, and a museum chock full of engineering heritage!'
+There’ll be model railways, live steam engines and models, and a museum full of engineering heritage!'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Adults £8, children (4-16) £4, under 4s FREE, concessions £6.
+FREE entry for dads accompanied by a child under 16.'
   -
     type: heading
     attrs: